 - If you travel outside the United States without advance parole, your DACA will be cancelled.
 Speak to a lawyer or trusted immigration professional before leaving the USA.

-We will update this page as soon as there is more information.
 If you think you are eligible to renew DACA, please find honest professional help.

-How to renew DACA
+How to apply or renew DACA

 Do you want to apply for DACA for the first time?
 Immigrants Rising has a step-by-step guide to eligibility and applying for DACA.